angela1C/MLASProject/README.md

 - `docker kill <container-id>` to kill the container
 - `docker rm <container-id>` to remove a container.

 Note that Tensorflow may cause some problems when using docker.
-If you do not have docker installed you can alternatively run the Flask application program on your local machine using the local host, First create a virtual environment and install the packages required into the virtual environment using the `requirements.txt` file.
+If you do not have docker installed you can alternatively run the Flask application program on your local machine using the local host.
+First create a virtual environment and install the packages required into the virtual environment using the `requirements.txt` file.
 Then navigate to the local host on the browser to run the application where you will interact with the html page.
 The webpage `index.html` is saved in the `static` folder.

 ### To run Flask application on Linux / Mac